gunity/GUA/README.md

 ```c#
 _system.Add(new SomeSystem(true));
 ```
-where `true` - is whether the system is initially enabled.
+where `true` - the system is initially enabled.
 ```c#
 public class SomeSystem : MonoSystem
 {